Goodell tackles NFL domestic abuse crisis with vow to reform

 ”The big reset button needs to be pushed on the NFL right now and it starts by Roger Goodell stepping down,” former New England Patriots linebacker Tedy Bruschi said on ESPN, where he now works as a commentator.

-Additional reporting by Eric Kelsey in Los Angeles and Daniel Wallis in Denver; Writing by Steve Ginsburg; Editing by Mary Milliken and Bill Trott and Simon Cameron-Moore
+Additional reporting by Eric Kelsey; Writing by Steve Ginsburg; Editing by Mary Milliken and Bill Trott